c3lang/c3-web/src/content/docs/Generic Programming/reflection.md

 #### `typeid`

-Returns the typeid for the given type. `def`s will return the typeid of the underlying type.
+Returns the typeid for the given type. `alias`s will return the typeid of the underlying type.
 The typeid size is the same as that of an `iptr`.

 ```c3
 typeid x = Foo.typeid;